MoCapAnything: Unified 3D Motion Capture for Arbitrary Skeletons from Monocular Videos: Implementation Details

-\paragraph{Dataset Processing.} All meshes are first scaled by the bounding box of their rest pose, normalizing each mesh into a unit-volume space.
+\paragraph{Dataset Processing.} Our 60-sequence benchmark composition: 27 mammals, 9 birds, 12 dinosaurs+dragons, 7 reptiles (incl. snakes), 2 aquatic, 3 arthropods.
+All meshes and joints are first scaled by the bounding box of their rest pose, normalizing each mesh into a unit-volume space.
 For sequence data, we remove the global translation of every frame, compute a sequence-level super bounding box, and uniformly scale the entire sequence into the range $[-1, 1]^3$.
 For in-the-wild video inputs, we assume a fixed camera position throughout the sequence.

-\paragraph{Environment and Hardware.} The network consists of 12 layers for decoder, and a prompt encoder composed of 4 layers.
-All experiments are conducted on 8 NPUs, each equipped with 32\,GB of memory.
+\paragraph{Training details.} The network consists of 12 layers for decoder, and a prompt encoder composed of 4 layers.
+All experiments are conducted on 8 GPUs, each equipped with 64\,GB of memory.
 The model is trained for 60 epochs using the Adam optimizer, requiring approximately 36 hours in total.
-We use a learning rate of $1\times10^{-4}$ and a batch size of 1 per NPU.
-For each iteration, we randomly sample a sequence of 24 frames as the input sequence and another random frame as the reference frame.
+We use a learning rate of $1\times10^{-4}$ and a batch size of 1 per GPU.
+Training is performed with paired supervision for motion capture (not retargeting).
+For each sample, we select a reference asset from the same species (one frame providing image, unordered mesh, and skeleton as prompt) and predict 3D joint positions for a 24-frame input video.
+The loss is defined on joint positions, followed by a lightweight inverse kinematics (IK) fitting step to recover joint rotations for deployment.
+We employ a sliding-window mechanism to support inference on arbitrarily long videos.
+During attention computation, masked joints are excluded, and both joint identity embeddings and skeletal topology are incorporated as conditioning signals.
+We do not explicitly train on retargeting pairs.
+Nevertheless, the learned reference-conditioned motion representation enables cross-species retargeting behaviors at inference time.
+During training, we use ground-truth mesh sequences for efficiency.
+At inference, we replace them with meshes predicted by a video-to-mesh module (e.g., SWIFT4D), which provide sufficiently stable conditioning in practice, and we empirically observe negligible degradation compared to GT-mesh conditioning.